From Ergodicity to Many-Body Localization in a One-Dimensional Interacting Non-Hermitian Stark System: Interacting non-Hermitian Stark model under periodic boundary conditions

 \subsection{Real-complex transition of eigenvalues}

 We first consider the spectral transition of the Hamiltonian (\ref{eq1}).
-Figures \ref{Fig1}(a)-\ref{Fig1}(c) show the eigenvalues of the Hamiltonian (\ref{eq1}) with $L=16$ under PBCs for $\gamma=0.2$, $0.8$, and $4$, respectively.
+Figures \ref{Fig1}(a)\textendash\ref{Fig1}(c) show the eigenvalues of the Hamiltonian (\ref{eq1}) with $L=16$ under PBCs for $\gamma=0.2$, $0.8$, and $4$, respectively.
 Due to the TRS, the energy spectrum is symmetric around the real axis.
-With the uniform force $\gamma$ increase, the eigenvalues with nonzero imaginary parts decrease.
-To quantitatively investigate the fraction of the complex eigenvalues, we define $f_{\mathrm{Im}}=D_{\mathrm{Im}}/D$ with a cut-off $C=10^{-13}$ \cite{R. Hamazaki2019,L.-J. Zhai2020,Kuldeep Suthar2022}.
+As the uniform force $\gamma$ increases, the eigenvalues with nonzero imaginary parts decrease.
+To quantitatively investigate the fraction of the complex eigenvalues, we define $f_{\mathrm{Im}}=D_{\mathrm{Im}}/D$ with a cut off $C=10^{-13}$ \cite{R. Hamazaki2019,L.-J. Zhai2020,K. Suthar2022}.
 When $|\mathrm{Im}{E}|\le C$, it is identified as a machine error.
 Here, $D_{\mathrm{Im}}$ is the number of the eigenvalues with nonzero imaginary parts.
-As shown in Fig. \ref{Fig1}(d), we show $f_{\mathrm{Im}}$ as a function of $\gamma$ for different system sizes $L$.
-As $L$ increases, $f_{\mathrm{Im}}$ increases for $\gamma \le \gamma_c^{R} \approx 0.4$, and decreases for $\gamma \ge \gamma_c^{R}$.
+In Fig. \ref{Fig1}(d), we show $f_{\mathrm{Im}}$ as a function of $\gamma$ for different system sizes $L$.
+As $L$ increases, $f_{\mathrm{Im}}$ increases for $\gamma \le \gamma_c^{R} \approx 0.4$ and decreases for $\gamma \ge \gamma_c^{R}$.
 We further perform the finite-size scaling collapse of $f_{\mathrm{Im}}$ by employing the ansatz $\left(\gamma-\gamma_{c}^{R}\right) L^{1/\upsilon}$ [Fig. \ref{Fig1}(e)], indicating a real-complex transition of many-body eigenvalues at $\gamma=\gamma_{c}^{R}$ with $\upsilon \approx 0.55$ in the thermodynamic limit.
-That means in the thermodynamic limit, almost all the eigenvalues are complex when $\gamma<\gamma_{c}^R$, and for $\gamma>\gamma_c^R$, the eigenvalues turn to real numbers.
+That means in the thermodynamic limit, almost all the eigenvalues are complex when $\gamma<\gamma_{c}^R$, and for $\gamma>\gamma_c^R$, the eigenvalues become real numbers.
 Similar results are found in a non-Hermitian many-body system with random or quasiperiodic on-site potentials.
-However, our model displays different scaling exponent $\upsilon$ from ones in random and quasiperiodic systems, which indicates that the real-complex transition of the interacting non-Hermitian Stark model is in different universality classes from the disordered cases.